bjmt/universalmotif/README.md

 - [Sequence manipulation and scanning](https://bioconductor.org/packages/release/bioc/vignettes/universalmotif/inst/doc/SequenceSearches.pdf)
 - [Motif comparisons and P-values](https://bioconductor.org/packages/release/bioc/vignettes/universalmotif/inst/doc/MotifComparisonAndPvalues.pdf)

-You can also look through the slides of my [Bioc2021 presentation](https://f1000research.com/slides/10-715), which goes over some basics of motif represenations, scanning, and motif comparison.
+You can also look through the slides of my [Bioc2021 presentation](https://f1000research.com/slides/10-715), which goes over some basics of motif representations, scanning, and motif comparison.

 A few key functions are also explored below.